cosmic-utils/cosmic-utils.github.io/README.md

 Applications include:

 - Calculator:  A simple calculator for the COSMIC™ desktop.
+- AppHub:  A simple AppImage installer and manager.
 - Tasks:  A simple task management application for the COSMIC™ desktop.
 - Stellarshot:  A simple backup application using Rustic for the COSMIC™ desktop.
 - Weather:  Weather app written in Rust and libcosmic.